 - With regular activity, on-time payments, and low balances relative to the credit limit, you will likely start to build a credit score and get additional offers for credit.

 - Check your credit scores after three months to see whether you have started to establish a credit rating.
-You can get two of your free credit scores updated monthly from Credit.com and checking your own credit does not hurt your scores.
+You can get two of your free credit scores updated every 14 days from Credit.com and checking your own credit does not hurt your scores.

 Keep in mind, too, that it does take time to build credit.
 It’s not an overnight process.
 “Age of accounts” is one of the five main factors that go into credit scores, and it’s tough to fudge that.
 At the same time, however, many consumers are pleasantly surprised to learn they can qualify for better and better credit offers, sometimes sooner than they thought possible, by following these guidelines.